daia-code/Library-project/json-server-library-api/README.md

 # Json Server Library Api

-Simple json server to provide the basic backend functionality of managing calendar entries.
+Simple json server to provide the basic backend functionality of managing library entries.
 To be used for the the SAPUI5 faculty  projects

 ## Getting started